 For information about bicycle laws in Florida, visit the Florida Department of Transportation website and follow the Pedestrian and Bicycle link.
 To learn more about bicycle safety, visit the Centers for Disease Control and Prevention website.

-Putting Burglars Out of Business and Out of Your Business
+Putting Burglars Out of Business

-- Before closing up at night: Remember to turn on interior and exterior lights.
+Closing your business at night: Remember to turn on interior and exterior lights.
 Leave cash register empty and open.
 Turn off all computers.
 Finally, secure and check all doors, windows, and locks before leaving.

 Child Car Seat Requirements